-Highway 17 is the quickest way to get to Santa Cruz from the Bay Area.
-It's a beautiful highway but also one of the most treacherous in California.
+- Highway 17 is the quickest way to get to Santa Cruz from the Bay Area – it’s a beautiful highway but also one of the most treacherous in California.
 There are accidents that happen every week here, usually from people going too fast and being stupid.
 Don’t be one of those people.

-Santa Cruz gets super busy in the summer and around holidays - If you’re coming down from the Bay Area for a visit, especially on the weekends, be prepared for it to take about twice as long to get over Highway 17.
+- Santa Cruz gets super busy in the summer and around holidays – if you’re coming down from the Bay Area for a visit, especially on the weekends, be prepared for it to take about twice as long to get over Highway 17.

 - Santa Cruz hippies – speaking of hippies, there are still quite a few of them in Santa Cruz.
 Although sadly, it’s not just weed-smoking hippies and homeless anymore.
 Santa Cruz has seen an influx of meth and heroin addiction in recent years.
 You’ll come across people who are clearly on something in places like Pogonip, so be aware of your surroundings while you’re in these more drug prevalent areas (mostly on the Westside – northwest of downtown, near UCSC and Harvey West).

 - Bring layers! – people who aren’t from California often think that the whole state is sunny beach weather year-round.
 In Southern California that might be the case, but Central and Northern California are much more about that fog and brisk ocean breeze.
 In Santa Cruz, because it’s located in the Monterey Bay, there’s usually a chilly morning fog that burns off to sunshine by the middle of the day.
 Nights in Santa Cruz are fairly cold, no matter what season it is, and during the winter the city can get a decent amount of rain.
-It’s still California not Canada, but prepare for temperatures to dip as low as 40s to 50s at night and/or during the winter.
+It’s still California and not Canada, but prepare for temperatures to dip as low as the 40s to 50s at night during the winter.
 That’s cold for us!

-There are very few free parking areas in downtown Santa Cruz these days, so be prepared to pay for parking.
+- There are very few free parking areas in downtown Santa Cruz – be prepared to pay for parking.
 There are various parking garages around downtown and street meters are color coordinated depending on how long you can park in a spot – loading zone, two hours, eight hours, etc. Most parking is $1/hour or $8/day with free parking on holidays.
 Even though downtown Santa Cruz is mostly paid parking, most other areas of Santa Cruz are free (besides maybe Capitola Village).